First Mongol invasion of Hungary: Mongol invasion of Europe

-The Hungarians had first learned about the Mongol threat in 1229, when King Andrew II granted asylum to some fleeing Russian boyars.
-Some Magyars (Hungarians), left behind during the main migration to the Pannonian basin, still lived on the banks of the upper Volga (it is believed by some that the descendants of this group are the modern-day Bashkirs, although this people now speaks a Turkic language, not Magyar).
-In 1237 a Dominican friar, Julianus, set off on an expedition to lead them back, and was sent back to King Béla with a letter from Batu Khan.
-In this letter, Batu called upon the Hungarian king to surrender his kingdom unconditionally to the Tatar forces or face complete destruction.
+The Hungarians had first learned about the Mongol threat in 1229, when King Andrew II granted asylum to some fleeing Rus' boyars.
+Some Magyars (Hungarians), left behind during the main migration to the Pannonian basin, still lived on the banks of the upper Volga (it is believed by some that the descendants of this group are the modern-day Bashkirs, although these people now speak a Turkic language, not Magyar).
+In 1237 a Dominican friar, Julianus, set off on an expedition to lead them back, and was sent back to King Béla with a letter from Batu Khan, Mongol ruler and founder of the Golden Horde.
+In this letter, Batu called upon the Hungarian king to surrender his kingdom unconditionally to the "Tatar" forces or face complete destruction.
 Béla did not reply, and two more messages were later delivered to Hungary.
 The first, in 1239, was sent by the defeated Cuman tribes, who asked for and received asylum in Hungary.
 The second was sent in February 1241 from Poland which was facing an invasion from another Mongol force.

+Hungary's failed defence strategy

+The military doctrine of the Hungarian kings prohibited nobles from constructing private stone castles/fortresses for their own protection within the realm during most of the high medieval era.
+Consequently, the building of stone castles was an exclusive royal monopoly in the Kingdom of Hungary.
+It was believed that privately built strongholds by landowners could ultimately lead to the strengthening of oligarchy and a decline in the royal power.
+Castles were only authorized to be built in strategically significant locations deemed important by the monarchs, primarily along the western border near the Holy Roman Empire.
+This policy proved to be successful to preserve the nearly absolute royal power in the realm, however it backfired during the Mongol attacks.